harsh183/gentle_kotlin/cheatsheet.md

 var x: Int = 25
 var displayNext: String = "Hello World" var isSorted: Boolean = false;
-var temperature = 24.32 // If you don't mention one it guesses
+var temperature = 24.32 // If you don't mention a type Kotlin can infer it
 ```

 These are when you want to store data that you will expect changes more than *once*.

+Type inference is fairly smart so almost all the time you can not mention the type and it will figure it out so put it in place where it matters.

 ## Values